Efficient representation and approximation of model predictive control laws via deep learning: Background and Motivation

 \subsection{Motivation}

-Implementing the explicit model predictive controller defined by \eqref{eq:exp_mpc} requires storing the unique sets of hyperplanes and feedback laws that define the regions and the affine controllers in each region~\eqref{eq:memory_empc}.
-The number of regions can grow exponentially with respect to the horizon and the number of constraints which leads to large memory requirements that can prohibit the application of explicit MPC for larger case studies.
+Implementing the explicit model predictive controller defined by \eqref{eq:exp_mpc} requires storing the unique sets of hyperplanes and feedback laws that define the regions and the affine controllers in each region~\eqref{eq:memory_empc}, which was shown before to be possibly prohibitive due to the exponential growth of the number of regions.

 The main motivation of this work is to find an efficient representation and approximation of the MPC control law, which can significantly reduce the memory requirements for the representation of the exact controller as well for achieving a high-quality approximation that outperforms other approximate explicit MPC techniques.